Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 orangutan-sitting-on-tree

-2. Witness the Rare Sun Bears at Bornean Sun Bear Conservation Centre
+2. Bornean Sun Bear Conservation Centre

-Located just a few meters away from the Sepilok Orangutan Centre, the Bornean Sun Bear Conservation Centre (BSBCC) is another must-visit attractionas it is home to the world’s smallest bear species.
-With a population that’s rapidly declining due to habitat loss and illegal pet trade, BSBCC is vital in giving these adorable yet endangered animals a second chance.
+Located just a few meters away from the Sepilok Orangutan Centre, the Bornean Sun Bear Conservation Centre (BSBCC) is another must-visit attractions it is home to the world’s smallest bear species.

 Visitors walk along raised wooden walkways where they can observe the bears in their natural environment, digging for honey or climbing trees.
 Informative displays and video documentaries educate guests about the threats these animals face and the efforts being made to protect them.